 Siam Safari elephant camp and treks through the Chalong Highlands.
 In the historic town of Takuapa, several original teak houses and the Governor’s residence remain.

 Reached only by boat, in an archipelago protected by the Mu Ko Lanta Marine National Park, Koh Lanta is unspoilt and laid back.
 The island is blessed with powdery white beaches and charming little restaurants serving freshly caught seafood to order.
-Its sinuous central mountain range is covered by virgin rainforest which can be explored on an elephant trek.
+Its sinuous central mountain range is covered by virgin rainforest which can be explored on an guided trek.
 Carrier can provide you with a driver to take you to sites of interest such as visiting the Old Port, a traditional coastal village with stilt houses.
-There are many nearby islands to discover, with a half day cruise recommended to Koh Haa where the swimming and
+There are many nearby islands to discover, with a half day cruise recommended to Koh Haa where the swimming and snorkelling is unsurpassed.

 A quiet refuge from vibrant Phuket, this is a large, rugged island for kayaking, hiking, snorkelling, swimming and leisurely exploration.
 Traditional rubber farms dot the tranquil landscape, their tapping buckets hanging from the trunks; water buffalo meander slowly around.
 The beaches are mainly on the east coast, whilst the west coast is blanketed in rice fields and lined with mangroves.
 Restaurants and bars can be found dotted along the coastline.